Click here for our weekly newsletter.

-During Early Years, children work towards achieving their early learning goals.
+During Reception, children work towards achieving their early learning goals.
 These can be viewed here.

 Throughout the year, their achievements are recorded in an electronic learning journal which is printed off as a booklet to keep at the end of the year.
 Home and school contribute to this journal to provide a complete picture of each child's achievements.